 Man-Made Disasters or Angry Planet?

-This text was first published early in 2011 as a part of a much larger article prompted by the number of massively devastating events that had recently come to pass in quick succession:
+This text, along with Karmic Gravity-Climate Change-Angry Planet, was first published early in 2011 as a part of a much larger article prompted by the number of massively devastating events that had recently come to pass in quick succession:

 - The uncontrollable blowout of Deepwater Horizon and the subsequent, catastrophic oil spill